anandvamsi/MLOPS/FeatureEngineering.md

 ## What is feature engineering
-Process of extracting useful features from raw data using maths,stats and domain knowledge.
+It is the process of selecting,extracting and transforming most relevant features from the available data to build more accurate and efficent machine learning models

 ## Basic examples of Feature engineering
 - Outlier Detection